-Our Credit Facility matures in March 2019, and any inability to renew, extend or replace our Credit Facility could adversely impact our liquidity and ability to find new investments or maintain distributions to our stockholders.
+Our Credit Facility matures in February 2021, and any inability to renew, extend or replace our Credit Facility could adversely impact our liquidity and ability to find new investments or maintain distributions to our stockholders.

-We maintain a multi-currency \$405 million senior secured credit facility with a group of lenders, under which we had approximately \$60.0 million of indebtedness outstanding at December 31, 2015.
-Availability under our Credit Facility was \$345.0 million at December 31, 2015.
+We maintain a multi-currency \$440 million senior secured credit facility with a group of lenders, under which we had \$190 million of indebtedness outstanding at December 31, 2016.
+Availability under our Credit Facility was \$250 million at December 31, 2016.
 The Credit Facility's commitment may increase in size, under certain circumstances, up to a total of \$750 million.
-The Credit Facility has a stated maturity date of March 27, 2019.
+The Credit Facility has a stated maturity date of February 19, 2021.
 There can be no assurance that we will be able to renew, extend or replace the Credit Facility upon its maturity on terms that are favorable to us, if at all.
 Our ability to renew, extend or replace the Credit Facility will be constrained by then-current economic conditions affecting the credit markets.
 In the event that we are not able to renew, extend or replace the Credit Facility at the time of its maturity, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC.

-Our five-year Senior Secured Notes mature in January 2016 and our seven-year Senior Secured Notes mature in January 2018, and any inability to replace or repay our Senior Secured Notes could adversely impact our liquidity and ability to fund new investments or maintain distributions to our stockholders.
+Our seven-year Senior Secured Notes mature in January 2018, and any inability to replace or repay our Senior Secured Notes could adversely impact our liquidity and ability to fund new investments or maintain distributions to our stockholders.

 In January 2011, we closed a private placement issuance of \$158 million in aggregate principal amount of five-year, senior secured notes with a fixed interest rate of 6.50% and a maturity date of January 18, 2016 and \$17 million in aggregate principal amount of seven-year senior secured notes with a fixed interest rate of 6.60% and a maturity date of January 18, 2018.
+The \$158 million five-year, Senior Secured Notes matured on January 18, 2016 and were refinanced under the Company's Credit Facility.
 There can be no assurance that we will be able to replace the Senior Secured Notes upon their maturity on terms that are favorable to us, if at all.
 Our ability to replace the Senior Secured Notes will be constrained by then-current economic conditions affecting the credit markets.
 In the event that we are not able to replace or repay the Senior Secured Notes at the time of their maturity, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC.